Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_binom/README.md

 It is important to understand the nature of your data.
 Histograms can help you make decisions on how your data must be treated to conform with the assumptions of statistical models.

 ![](Rplot.png)
 Fig 1.
-Histograms of fish measurements by location and sex.
-U=immature, sex cannot be determined, F=female, MF=both sex organs, M=male, PM=primary male, NA= no observation made
+Histograms of number of PCR libraries evaluated relative to primer concentration and locus.
+Note that the data does not represent a complete design and that different loci should probably be subjected to different model tests.

 ![](Rplot01.png)
 Fig 2.
 Histograms of fish measurements by location and sex.
 The stages range from 0=immature sex undecipherable to 4=mature female to ...